Sure independence screening in generalized linear models with NP-dimensionality: Proofs

 \section{Proofs}

-To establish Theorem \ref{the-1}, the following symmetrization theorem in \cite{vw96}, contraction theorem in Ledoux and Talagrand (1991) and concentration theorem in Massart (2000) will be needed.
-We reproduce them here for the sake of readability.

-\begin{lemma} (Symmetrization, Lemma 2.3.1, van der Vaart and Wellner, 1996) Let $Z_1, \ldots, Z_n$ be independent random variables with values in $\mathcal{Z}$ and $\mathcal{F}$ is a class of real valued functions on $\mathcal{Z}$.
+To establish Theorem~\ref{the-1}, the following symmetrization theorem in \citet{vw96}, contraction theorem in Ledoux and Talagrand (\citeyear{Ledo91}) and concentration theorem in Massart (\citeyear{Massart00}) will be needed.
+We reproduce them here for the sake of readability. \begin{lemma}[{[Symmetrization, Lemma 2.3.1, van der Vaart and Wellner (\citeyear{vw96})]}] Let $Z_1, \ldots, Z_n$ be independent random variables with values in $\mathcal{Z}$ and $\mathcal{F}$ is a class of real valued functions on $\mathcal{Z}$.
 Then